 So…Will the Ringing in My Ears Go Away?

 The bottom line is that in almost all cases, yes, your tinnitus will go away on its own.
-But the longer it lingers–the longer you hear reverberations or humming or whatever the sound happens to be–the more likely it becomes that you’re dealing with chronic tinnitus.
+But the longer it lingers–the longer you hear reverberations or humming or whatever the sound happens to be–the more likely it is that you’re dealing with chronic tinnitus.

 You can convince yourself there’s nothing wrong and hope that the ringing will just go away.
 But there may come a point where your tinnitus starts to become uncomfortable–where it’s hard to concentrate because the sound is too distracting.
 And in those cases, you might want a treatment plan more comprehensive than crossing your fingers.